paulfranco/AndroidInterviewQuestions/README.md

 **What is Android?**

-Android is a mobile operating system based on the Linux kernel and developed by Google.
+Android is a mobile operating system based on the Linux kernel and developed by Googl

 **What is DVM?**